 The space available within your home gym not only influences placement but also the selection of the appropriate device.
 If you have limited space, you can opt for a tabletop unit which is compact and easy to move.
 This is also a good choice if you wish to target specific areas of the body such as the face or joints.

-Full-body pods, typically measuring around 7 feet in length and 4 feet in width, require a considerable amount of space.
+Full-body red light therapy pods, typically measuring around 7 feet in length and 4 feet in width, require a considerable amount of space.
 If your gym can accommodate such dimensions, a pod can be an ideal choice for your comprehensive wellness objectives, as it targets the whole body.
 Moreover, these pods are often equipped with features like adjustable light intensity, built-in sound systems for relaxation, and timers to customize the duration of therapy sessions.

 Adding a Massage Chair to Your Gym